Is fluoride bad for you?

 Is Fluoride Bad for You?

-First, to understand the controversy and answer whether or not fluoride is bad for you, we must understand what it is and the history of its use in our society.
-Then, we will explore fluoride's use; its effects on your health; and we will touch on the current debate surrounding its use.
+To understand the fluoride controversy and answer whether or not fluoride is bad for you, we must first understand what fluoride is and the history of its use in our society.
+We will explore fluoride’s use, its effects on your health, and we will touch on the current debate surrounding its use.

-Read below to learn about it.
-And why so many people are now questioning the wisdom of adding synthetic fluoride to municipal water supplies and dental products.
+Read below to learn about fluoride and why so many people are now questioning the wisdom of adding synthetic fluoride to municipal water supplies and dental products.

 What is Fluoride?

-To start out, fluoride occurs naturally in soil, plants, rocks, water, and the air.
+Fluoride occurs naturally in soil, plants, rocks, water, and the air.
 It is also present in your teeth and bones.
-But it's important to note that the mineral present in dental products and drinking water is a synthetic version.
+The fluoride present in dental products and drinking water is a synthetic fluoride.

 How Does Fluoride Work?